lehrblogger/lehrblogger.com-octopress/source/_posts/2016-03-01-twitters-achilles-heel.md

 <blockquote class="twitter-tweet" lang="en"><p>The other weird thing, of course, is that DMs have long been the stepchild locked in the basement that the parent wished would go away...</p>&mdash; MG Siegler (@parislemon) <a href="https://twitter.com/parislemon/statuses/410559697121325056">December 11, 2013</a></blockquote>
 <blockquote class="twitter-tweet" lang="en"><p>Can you revive such a product to become a core feature after years upon years of not only neglect, but contempt?</p>&mdash; MG Siegler (@parislemon) <a href="https://twitter.com/parislemon/statuses/410559920388317185">December 11, 2013</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+[^1]: This limitation in and of itself dooms DMs as a competitor to other messaging apps.
+Twitter can either be a place where you follow the people you're interested in, or a place where you follow the people you want to talk with, but it can't be both.
+Until it resolves this issue, the subtle social friction and persistent fear of embarassment will drive users to other messaging products.

+[^2]: Users allow the app to have access to the names, emails, and phone numbers stored in their address books, and then the service can match those identifiers across users to quickly and automatically build a reasonably-accurate graph of socail connections.
+This results in social connections that are often similar to Facebook's, but without the years of painstakingly sent and accepted Friend requests.

+[^3]: Dashdash, the messaging app I've been working on, inadvertently provided exactly this sort of social space.
+Several of my private beta users had only previously known each other through Twitter, but were able to converse freely on Dashdash without needing to exchange additional contact information.

+[^4]: Twitter has recently worked to bring continuity to conversations by adding 'blue lines' between @-replies in the home feed and by showing all threaded @-replies on tweet detail pages.
+While these changes makt it easier for users to catch up on a conversation that's already happened, they don't make it easier to participate in a conversation as it's happening.